michodgs25/Sprint/README.md

 ---

-*"Good afternoon, I run in my local area every other day and would like share my activities with my friends via social media."*
+*"Good afternoon, I compete in my local park run every weekend, and would like to share my runs with my friends via social media."*

   <br>